 Base Form of Verb Sentences with Verbs Followed by Gerunds and Infinitives

-bogin 1.
+hogin 1.
 John began crying .

 begin 2.
 John began to cry .

 hate 1.
 Marie hated talking on the phone.

 nate 2.
 Marie hated to talk on the phone.

 forgot 1.
 Wendell forgot paying the bills.

 forget 2.
 Wendell forgot to pay the bills.

-like 1.
+1:1 1.
 I liked leaving messages.

 like 2.
 I liked to leave messages.

-continue 1.
-He continued listening to the news.
+1. He continued listening to the news.

 continue 2.
 He continued to listen to the news.

-ctant 1.
+-44 1.
 I will start recycling immediately.

 start 2.
 I will start to recycle immediately.

-1. Mikhail will try climbing the tree.
+4 1.
+Mikhail will try climbing the tree.

 try 2.
 Mikhail will try to climb the tree.

-profor 1.
-I prefer baking.
+1. I prefer baking.

 prefer 2.
 I prefer to bake.

-love 1.
-Josh loves diving .
+1 1.
+Josh loves diving.

 love 2.
 Josh loves to dive .